Capuchino High School: History

 In 1976, student Paula Baxter went missing after leaving the high school following a play rehearsal.
 Her body, which had been stabbed and sexually assaulted, was found two days later behind a church in Millbrae.

 SMUHSD residents approved Measure D in November 2000, which authorized funding for school renovation and modernization.
 Capuchino has a renovated science wing, a new spirit court and cafeteria building, and several new classrooms adjoining the new administration building.

 Measure M funds were approved by SMUHSD voters in 2006 which in part funded the construction of a new humanities, arts, and sciences building (HASB) and theater remodel.
 In April 2012 the new HASB was completed and students moved in to finish their school year.

 Sports

 Capuchino has long had an outstanding athletic department.
 It initially competed in the Peninsula Athletic League, which stretched from Jefferson High School in Daly City to Lincoln High School in San Jose.
 As more high schools were built during the 1950s and early 1960s, the Mid-Peninsula was established to include the seven high schools of the San Mateo Union High School District.
-Capuchino dominated league competition over the years, especially in football, basketball, swimming, wrestling, track, and tennis.
-During the late 1950s the school won the league championships in varsity football, basketball, and baseball, a time often referred to as "The Golden Age of Sports."
-Capuchino baseball players Wally Bunker and Keith Hernandez both went on to careers in Major League Baseball.

 In the 1990s, Capuchino's girls' softball team won five consecutive Central Coast Section (CCS) Championships (1993–1997), and was state ranked on three occasions during this period.
 Capuchino also has a 32-9 Central Coast Section Playoff record, giving it the second best winning percentage of all schools in the section.